Get Started

 You would mint an NFT that represents your off-chain asset, and register that NFT on Story.

 Automatic royalty flow can be enforced off-chain.
 Although the royalty infrastructure is on-chain, the associated license is valid beyond the chain.
-To legally abide by the license any derivative work will need to pay royalties on-chain to the IP Account that is attached to your IP Asset, or face consequences like in the real world (e.g. being taken to court for abusing a license) according to the terms set out by the license.
+To legally abide by the license, any derivative work will need to pay royalties on-chain to the IP Account that is attached to your IP Asset, or face consequences like in the real world (e.g. being taken to court for abusing a license) according to the terms set out by the license.

 The natural question arises: “What if I’m a bad actor and I ignore all of this and just Right Click Save As?”

-IP is not just on-chain, it is tied to a real legal contract!
+First, its underestimated the extent to which people want to follow the law.
+This is why PIL is so important - all of the IP is not just on-chain, it is tied to a real legal contract!
 If people rip off your IP, they can be sued in court.
-However this "happy path" doesn't always happen.
+However this “happy path” doesn’t always happen.
 When things go wrong, we want to provide as many layers of escalation before resorting to off-chain arbitration.

-Thus, we've created the Dispute Module that allows anyone to flag violating content on-chain.
-If the dispute is
+Thus, we’ve created the ❌ Dispute Module that allows anyone to flag violating content on-chain.
+If the dispute is successful, that IP will be flagged and no longer able to monetize or generate licenses.

 The worst case scenario on Story is the best case scenario anywhere else: legal arbitration.
 Creators using us can always use the traditional legal system as a backstop.
 This is a situation we want to avoid, but one that’s necessary for creators to have trust in the system.